Estate Settlement

 Also, if the decedent had any investment accounts (IRAs, for example) many banks have brokerage services that allow you to easily access these accounts as well.

-In situations where the decedent held a joint account with a spouse or another adult, technically the account will pass over to the remaining holder due to the right of survivorship.
-In cases like these, do you still need to open an estate account given that you can still use the joint account?
-We think the better choice is to open a wholly separate estate account.
-Here are five reasons why:
+In cases where the decedent held a joint account with a spouse or another individual, the account typically transfers to the remaining account holder.
+So, do you still need to open an estate account if you already have access to the joint account?

-The executor has a fiduciary duty to not commingle or mix their personal funds and the assets of the estate.
+The executor has a fiduciary duty to keep personal finances separate from estate assets.
 When the executor is the remaining joint holder of an account that also has their own personal funds, the chance of them comingling the estate funds and their personal funds increases.
 Choosing to open an estate account separate from your personal accounts is arguably a safer solution.

 If having fewer worries about the estate’s funds sounds appealing, we’re on the same page.
 Our estate accountants and probate professionals are experienced in all matters related to estate administration and the like.
 Let us help you get the estate affairs in order - contact us today, starting with a no obligation free consultation.